 As a future member of the U.S. Senate, I promise to work on the following:

-Attempting to work closely with the NRA and other gun advocate organizations so they understand we can be partners in dealing with the nation's gun problem.
+Working with the NRA and other gun rights organizations so they understand we can be partners in dealing with the nation's gun problem.
 As a lifelong democrat, it's easy to assume I’m 100% against guns.
 I will be the first to admit, I'm a proud gun owner myself.
 That's right.
 During the civil rights movement, my family purchased guns for the very first time and used them to help protect their homes from racist and dangerous segregationists.
-However, while I recognize the National Rifle Association as the longest-standing defender of the Second Amendment, I will not hesitate to hold them accountable for not raising their voice against gun violence in America.
+However, while I recognize the NRA as the longest-standing defender of the Second Amendment, I will not hesitate to hold them accountable for not raising their voices against gun violence in America.
 We may not always agree on the interpretation of the Second Amendment, but I believe we can work together to save countless lives.
 It's time to get to work!

 Develop an intricate system that lowers/eliminates straw gun purchases.
 Straw gun purchases occur when someone who is licensed to own a gun or legally able to have/possess a firearm makes purchases for others and/or allows those gun sales to enter the black market.
 We must combat this problem by working with our law enforcement and retailers across the nation to ensure these sales don’t end up in the wrong hands.

 Banning ghost guns and ammunition sales now.
 A ghost gun is a firearm made by an individual, without serial numbers or any other identifying markings.
 The gun arrives in parts and allows the owner to “build” or make the gun themselves, legally bypassing background checks and registration regulations for guns.
-As it stands now, under federal law, the creation and possession of ghost guns by individuals for personal use is allowed.
-How could we allow this?
-Ghost guns are a huge loop-hole in the gun laws in this country and must be addressed without delay.
+How could we as a country ever allow this?

-Supporting legislation in favor of universal background checks, proper mental health assessment, and the regulation of gun sales (assault weapons and high capacity magazines) and ammunition, especially at gun shows and amongst private sellers.
+Supporting legislation in favor of universal background checks, proper mental health assessment, and the regulation of gun sales (assault weapons and high-capacity magazines) and ammunition, especially at gun shows and amongst private sellers.
 We must quit playing games with gun sellers and demand universal change.
-I also support buy-back programs and any other incentives which may encourage individuals to turn in their guns.
+I support buy-back programs and any other incentives which may encourage individuals to turn in their guns.